riceissa/spaced-inbox/README.md

 `M-x compile`, deleting the default `make -k `, and then entering whatever spaced inbox command you want to try out.

 Restart Emacs.
-Now you should be able to just do `M-x run-spaced-inbox` to do a single review.
+Now you should be able to just do `M-x spaced-inbox` to do a single review.
 Of course, you can map this command to any key combination you want.